gramener/gramex/gramex/apps/guide/auth/README.md

 You can specify any function of your choice.
 The function must return (or yield) `True` to allow the user access, and `False` to raise a HTTP 403 error.

-`auth:` can check for membership.
-For example, you can access [en-male](en-male) only if your gender is `male` and your locale is `en` or `es`:

-        auth:
-            membership:           # The following user object keys must match
-                gender: male      # user.gender must be male
-                locale: [en, es]  # user.locale must be en or es

-If the `user` object has nested attributes, you can access them via `.`.
-For example, `attributes.cn` refers to `handlers.current_user.attributes.cn`.